SaranphatRoungkitrakran/saranphat/README.md

 ### How to install

-If you already installed python.You can use command prompt or python shell and use command 'pip'
+If you already installed python.
+You can use command prompt or python shell and use command 'pip'

 ```sh
 pip install saranphat